Front-runner Mitt Romney faces attack from his opponents

 With three days to go until New Hampshire’s primary, the second contest in the primary and caucus calendar, Romney holds a large lead over his rivals in the latest polls in the Granite State.
 He also holds a double digit advantage over the rest of the Republican presidential candidates in a new CNN/Time/ORC International survey in South Carolina, which holds its primary 11 days after New Hampshire.

-The ABC News/WMUR-TV showdown was the first debate in three and a half weeks, a lifetime in this campaign cycle.
-Since the last debate in Iowa in mid-December, former House Speaker Newt Gingrich's has seen his poll numbers plunge, while Santorum, once an afterthought in the battle for the nomination, has seen his numbers surge.
+The ABC News/WMUR-TV showdown Saturday was the first debate in more than three weeks, a lifetime in this campaign cycle.
+Since the last debate in Iowa in mid-December, Gingrich has seen his poll numbers plunge, while Santorum, once an afterthought in the battle for the nomination, has seen his numbers surge.
 But a rise in the polls brings more scrutiny.

 Santorum, who came in an extremely close second to Romney in Tuesday’s Iowa caucuses, fired back, saying “it’s a ridiculous charge, Ron.
 I’m a conservative, not a libertarian.
 I believe in some government.”